Typee-Language/Typee/development-framework.md

 automatically you to the localized version of this page (as https://java.com/__en__/download/ or https://java.com/__fr__/download/ for instance).
-By October 2018, last version of Java is Java 8 Update 192 (October 16, 2018).
+By end of March 2020, last version of Java is Java 8.0 Update 241.

 Just download it and let it install itself.
 You should not encounter any kind of issue during this process.
 Java has been installed billions of times